pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 # 1. Take existing data and calculate power by simulate new data with bootstrapping.
 ## **1.1.
 Build a Linear Mixed Model from existing data.**

-For the first example we are going to simulate bootstrapped data from an existing data set.
+For the first example we are going to simulate bootstrapped data from an existing data set:

-The Experiment 2 from Kronmüller, E., & Barr, D. J. (2007).
+*Experiment 2 from Kronmüller, E., & Barr, D. J. (2007).
 Perspective-free pragmatics: Broken precedents and the recovery-from-preemption hypothesis.
-Journal of Memory and Language, 56(3), 436-455.
+Journal of Memory and Language, 56(3), 436-455.*

-The data we will be using through out this tutorial is a study about how in a conversation the change of a speaker or the change of precedents (which are patterns of word usage to discribe an object, e.g. one can reffer to the same object "white shoes", "runners", "sneakers") affects the understanding.
+The data we will be using through out this tutorial is a study about how in a conversation the change of a speaker or the change of precedents (which are patterns of word usage to discribe an object, e.g. one can refer to the same object "white shoes", "runners", "sneakers") affects the understanding.

 Objects are presented on a screen while participants listen to instructions to move the objects around.
-Participants eye movements were tracked.
+Participants eye movements are tracked.
 The dependent variable is response time, defined as the latency between the onset of the test description and the moment at which the target was selected.
 The independent variables are speaker (old vs. new), precedents (maintain vs. break)  and cognitive load (a secondary memory task).